samidarko/VideoTuna/README.md

  -->

-- Inference one specific model:
+- Inference a specific model, run the corresponding commands as follows:

 Task|Models|Commands|
 |:---------|:---------|:---------|